Pain Management Unit at Flinders Medical Centre

 Our team of health professionals work with people living with chronic pain to improve their quality of life.

 Chronic pain can affect multiple areas of a person’s life and we assist patients and their families to develop long term skills and strategies to improve their daily physical, social and emotional functioning in addition to pain procedures where appropriate.

 - Interventional pain procedures, where appropriate

-- Pain Management Programmes/Modules : Group and individual programs
+- Pain Management Programmes: group and individual programs

-- Education on the science of pain and ways to use it
+- Education on the science of pain and ways to manage it

 - Individual management plans to support activities close to home and/or with a community service